Pooping blood can be quite a scary experience.

 Gastroenterologists are physicians that specialize in diagnosing and treating diseases that affect the digestive system.

-Depending on the amount of blood loss and the associated symptoms, blood in stool can be treated as an emergency.
+Depending on the amount of blood loss and the associated symptoms, it can be treated as an emergency.

-When you report it to a doctor, the doctor would try to ascertain why exactly you passed blood in your poop.
+When you report it to a doctor, the doctor would try to ascertain why exactly it happened.

-You will be asked questions like when it started, an estimate of the quantity of blood loss and if there were any associated symptom like anal pain, abdominal pain, nausea, vomiting, fever, weakness, and fainting.
+You will be asked questions like when it started, an estimate of the quantity and if there were any associated symptom like anal pain, abdominal pain, nausea, vomiting, fever, weakness, and fainting.

 You will then be examined.
 The doctor would try to ascertain how much blood was lost and may examine your anus.